Craving some outrageously creamy potato soup? This recipe is winter comfort food at it's finest!

 Instructions

 - Add potatoes to large pot with chicken stock. (there should be enough stock to cover the potatoes, but you can add water if you need a little more liquid).
-Cover with lid, bring pot to a boil and reduce to a simmer.
+Cover with lid, bring pot to a boil then reduce to a simmer.

 - Slowly add milk to the roux, allowing it to fully incorporate before adding additional milk.
+Then add the roux to the soup pot and stir to combine.

 - Place sour cream in a medium-size bowl and temper with hot soup by adding a few splashes of soup with the sour cream and stirring to incorporate together.
 Once the sour cream is runny and hot it can be added to the soup.